walles/waitinator/README.md

 - Test graph with both ETAs being close
 - Test graph with start time and initial ETA being close
 - Test graph both while counting up and counting down
+- Test graph with both light and dark theme
+- Don't crash when going to the second screen and then back to the first screen again.
+On web, we used to crash on the periodic 0.5s timer.